 Michael Ray, 50 had a stroke in 2013.
 He started cycling at the National Ability Center in Park City in 2015.
 As a result of his stroke, Ray rides pretty much with one functional leg, and virtually no control of the right side of his body.

-Michael continues to set high goals and reach them, after finishing the 18 mile in 2015 he rose to the challenge of the 52 mile ride last year, and now has his eyes set to cut his finish time in half for the 50 mile ride this upcoming August.
+Michael continues to set high goals and reach them, after finishing the 18 mile in 2015 he rose to the challenge of the 50 mile ride last year.

 For Ray, The skills and confidence he found through the Ability Center has translated into greater independence.
 Riding a bike is not the end goal.
 “I need the challenges of the course because I want all of the people to know that I am determined to get back to myself, ” said Ray.
 “I want to go back to work again.
 Cycling is a step toward getting back to work.”